cvenkatreddy/CypressAutomation/README.md

-# An E2E Testing framework using Cypress, POM, Mocha
-# An E2E Testing framework using Cypress, POM, Mocha
+# An E2E Testing framework using Java Script, Cypress, Mocha, Mochawesome with POM style